-To learn about the role and responsibilities of a trustee, see our article Duties of a Trustee.
+To learn about the role and responsibilities, see our article Duties of a Trustee.

 For advice on how to pick someone to serve as a trustee, see our article How to Choose Trustees.

-If you are naming only a single trustee, you will want to be sure to name at least one successor trustee.
-In case the primary trustee that you name is not able to serve as trustee for any reason, the successor trustee can serve.
-If you are the sole trustee you'll also want to name a successor trustee so that the trust can continue to be managed after your death.
+If you are naming only a single Trustee, you will want to be sure to name at least one Successor Trustee.
+In case the primary Trustee that you name is not able to serve for any reason, the Successor Trustee can serve.
+If you are the sole Trustee you'll also want to name a Successor so that the Trust can continue to be managed after your death.